CLINTON COUNTY HUMANE SOCIETY

 Our Featured Pets...

 KATIE, a ten plus year old, spayed Min Pin mix who is confused to suddenly be sitting in a cage!
 GOLDIE, an active, spayed Shepherd mix who needs a family to love!
-LOVIE, a gorgeous black DSH with an affectionate personality who is looking for action!
+YOGI, a spunky Russian Blue mix with a fun-loving personality who is looking for action!
 CONNER, a handsome Orange and White Tabby, who gets along well with other felines and wants to be spoiled by you!
 MYA, a very sweet, older Boxer mix who always has a smile on her face!
-LUCY, an affectionate and playful gray and white DSH, who is ready to become a part of your family!
+OSCAR, a Buff male, who is laid back and loving and is ready to become a part of your family!
 Please give one of these wonderful animals the home they deserve.
 You will be saving a life.

 WHO WE ARE